wemlaztdj/pandas-challenge/README.md

 About 74.98% of students passed math, 85.81% of students passed reading, and 65.17% of students passed both.

 ## School Summary
+The budget allocated per student varied between schools, the range is from $578 to $655.

+Charter schools generally had higher average math and reading scores than District schools.

+Large schools (from 2000 to 5000 students) had lower average scores in both compared to medium (from 1000 to 2000 students) and small schools(less than 1000 students).

+## Conclusions
+There's a difference in performance between Charter and District school students.
+Charter schools have higher scores and a higher percentage passing rate.
+This suggests that Charter schools may have a more conducive way to help students' academics.

+In this analysis, a higher per-student budget does not necessarily translate into better academic performance.
+Some schools with lower per-student budgets (like Cabrera High School) outperformed schools with higher per-student budgets (like Huang High School).
+This indicates that student performance might be influenced more by how resources are utilized rather than how much resources are available.